OkayHughes/open-lab-notebook/src/posts/gravity-wave/idealized_lamb_waves.md

   </tr>
 </table>

-  If this wave isn't acoustic, I'll eat my hat.

 ### Creating an FV model run for comparison:

 In the FV model there is _no signature what so ever_ at day 10!
 If you set the colorbar range